Jagged Edge (film)

-Jagged Edge is a 1985 American neo-noir legal thriller written by Joe Eszterhas and directed by Richard Marquand which also marked the last film released in his lifetime.
+Jagged Edge is a 1985 American neo-noir legal thriller film written by Joe Eszterhas, and directed by Richard Marquand, the last of his films to be released during his lifetime.
 The film stars Glenn Close, Jeff Bridges, Peter Coyote and Robert Loggia.
 A lawyer reluctantly takes the case of a man accused of killing his wife, but remains uncertain if he is guilty or not.

 The film received positive reviews from critics and was a box office success.
 Loggia was nominated for the Academy Award for Best Supporting Actor for his performance.

 Plot

-A masked intruder breaks into the beach house of San Francisco socialite Paige Forrester, ties her to her bed, rips open her shirt, and kills her with a hunting knife.
-Her husband Jack, arrested for her murder, tries to hire high-profile lawyer Teddy Barnes to defend him.
+A masked intruder breaks into the beach house of San Francisco socialite Page Forrester, ties her to her bed, rips open her shirt, and kills her with a hunting knife.
+The maid is also murdered.
+Husband Jack Forrester, arrested for her murder, tries to hire high-profile lawyer Teddy Barnes to defend him.
 Barnes is reluctant to take the case since an incident with district attorney Thomas Krasny, her former boss, caused her to quit practicing criminal law.

 Krasny tells Barnes that prisoner Henry Styles hanged himself, which distresses her.
 Barnes visits Sam Ransom, a private detective who also used to work for Krasny and who changed careers at the same time as Barnes.
 Barnes decides to take the case.

 Barnes and Forrester prepare for the trial and eventually sleep together.
 Ransom warns Barnes that Forrester is just trying to make her care more about his case.
 Her office begins receiving anonymous letters containing non-public case details and an analysis shows they were typed on a 1942 Corona typewriter.

 In a pre-trial meeting, Barnes tells the judge that Krasny has a history of not meeting discovery obligations.
 The prosecution's case relies on circumstantial evidence and two of its key witnesses are discredited by Barnes.

-Krasny calls Eileen Avery, who had an affair with Forrester, to testify.
-As Avery details her relationship with Forrester, Barnes finds it eerily similar to her own relationship with him.
-She feels manipulated and now believes Forrester is guilty but continues out of a sense of duty.
+Krasny calls Eileen Avery, who had an affair with Forrester and Bobby Slade who had an affair with Page, to testify.
+As Slade details his relationship with Page Forrester, he explains how Forrester manipulates women with his horses.
+Barnes finds it eerily similar to her own relationship with him.
+She feels manipulated and briefly believes Forrester is guilty.
+However, mountains of evidence makes her doubt he is guilty and she continues to defend him.